They're Telling You To Buy At Any Price

 Sovereign wealth funds and central banks like the SNB are participating in this same dynamic.

-And see that underscores the logical flaw in Josh's analysis and other analysis like it.
+And see, that underscores the logical flaw in Josh's analysis and other analysis like it.
 This is a chicken-egg scenario.
 When Marks' perpetual motion dynamic is driving prices higher, it makes it seem to Josh's "friend of a friend [who] owns a small chain of grocery stores in New Jersey," that those Amazon shares are going higher because everyone is betting on tech disruption.
-And then that "friend of a friend" buys, making the wave bigger.
+And then, that "friend of a friend" buys, making the wave bigger.
 That encourages someone else's "friend of a friend" to buy and the momentum that buying creates makes tech synonymous with the factors (think: momentum and low vol.) that are used to create factor-based ETFs.
 By definition, those ETFs rebalance into tech.
 The money that flows into those vehicles then gets funneled into those same tech stocks, reinforcing the dynamic.
 And around, and around, and around we go.
 There's no way to distinguish between fundamental buying and mindless mechanical flows.

 That creates the illusion that you should buy at any multiple - as Josh explicitly says you should.

-And don't take my word for it when it comes to the contention that this is bad advice.
+And, don't take my word for it when it comes to the contention that this is bad advice.
 Ask former Bay Street derivatives trader Kevin Muir, who wrote this on Tuesday about Josh's piece:

 This sort of “it doesn’t matter what you pay for an asset” is the type of thinking that prevails at tops.
 The idea of a new paradigm also permeates market participants’ thinking.